akuklev/LiterateKotlin/README.md

 fun <T : Monoid> square(x : T)
   x ‹T.compose› x
 ```
-Here in addition to the generic type `T` one has its eponymous companion
+Here, in addition to the generic type `T`, one has its eponymous companion
 object `T : <T>.Monoid`.
-With an even fancier notation it is possible to import the composition operator:
+With a dedicated syntax it is possible to import the composition operator directly:
 ```kotlin
 fun <T : Monoid(::(∘))> square(x : T)
   x ∘ x